CLSherrod/clsherrod.github.io/_posts/2008-05-20-email-etiquette-pages-explain-so-you-dont-have-to.md

 date: 2008-05-20
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/email-etiquette-pages-explain-so-you-dont-have-to/"
+permalink: /email-etiquette-pages-explain-so-you-dont-have-to/
 ---
 I use to send people a blog link of mine years ago to tell them about my dislike for forwarded emails.
 Now people are using whole websites.
 Cool.